ProjectXfire/devChallenges_Todo/README.md

 ## Overview

 In this project you can create a list of tasks, checked each task when is completed and a menu to see the pendings and completed tasks.
 You have the option to remove the task also.
 To save the data I have used the JSON-SERVER (local database).
+You can test the project without run the server too.
 The project is responsive.

 That I have learned was how to configure the JSON-SERVER.
 First create the file .json and finally run the following command ---> npx json-server --watch data/db.json --port 8000, the part "data/db,json" depend where the file is located and the name.